 When Brewster speaks, it is easy to lose sight of the fact he was only born in 2000.

 He is not only eloquent but authentic.
-He is a young adult, but he is already magnetic and far from sheepish.
+Brewster is magnetic and far from sheepish.

 “There are some idiots out there, who don’t want to open their minds and who are very backward and wrong in their thinking,” Brewster, who had recounted seven occasions when he was racially abused or witnessed it happen to a team-mate, says.